 If you want to join the Apple family, the question is, do you opt for the MacBook Air, or the MacBook Pro?
 The answer, in very simple terms, is this:

-Need a laptop for heavy duty graphic work and complex editing?
-Get a MacBook Pro.
+- Need a (just about affordable) laptop for heavy duty graphic work and complex editing?
+Get the 13-inch MacBook Pro

 MacBook Air vs MacBook Pro: Head to Head